tigermursa/L2-Assignment-1/README.md

 or if we are going to work with complex data then the type is the best for it.

-so we can say type is so flexible but interface is not and interface is easy to extend but type need & intersection ,so yeah hope you all know now when we will use interface and when we will use types
+so we can say type is so flexible but interface is not and interface is easy to extend but type need & intersection ,so yeah hope you all know now when we will use interface and when we will use types.

 **Blog - 2 How does TypeScript help in improving code quality and project maintainability?**